MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageAssignmentRequest.md

 In Azure AD Entitlement Management, create a new accessPackageAssignmentRequest object.
 This operation is used to assign a user to an access package, or to remove an access package assignment.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgEntitlementManagementAccessPackageAssignmentRequest](/powershell/module/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackageAssignmentRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateRequestAdminAdd (Default)